ooni/spec/backends/th-007-nwcth.md

 The information stored for each redirection should be enough to redo the same request with equal headers (including cookies).
-We do not fetch bodies at this stage, because doing that would slow down the operations.
+We should not fetch bodies at this stage, because doing that would slow down the operations.

 At present, the test helper is not designed to cover the